The aesthetics of early modern altarpieces in the Iberian Peninsula in the context of the creation of catholic identity

 Based on significant examples of the 16th and 17th centuries, it is the principle aim of this study to determine the particular correlation between altarpiece and ritual, such as the celebration of the mass in front of the altar, as well as to investigate the interaction of altarpiece and audience in the church space.
 Furthermore, the project investigates the question to what extend distinct intentions were connected with the choice of the medium as well as the choice of a particular style.

-SSven Jakstat studied Art History and History in Berlin and Madrid.
-2008: MA in Art History at the Freie Universität Berlin (Topic of the Master Thesis: “The Immaculata Conceptio in the work of El Greco.
-Function, meaning and development of a pictorial subject within the historical context of the Catholic Reformation in Spain”).
-2009-2012: PhD Scholarship by the Gerda Henkel Stiftung.
-2012-2013: Editor at the Goethe-Institut Madrid.
-2013-2016: Curatorial Assistant at the Staatlichen Museen zu Berlin for the exhibition “El Siglo de Oro.
+Sven Jakstat has studied Art History and History in Berlin and Madrid.
+He earned his M.A. degree with a work on “The Immaculata Conceptio in the work of El Greco.
+Function, meaning and development of a pictorial subject within the historical context of the Catholic Reformation in Spain”.
+Between 2009 and 2012 he received a doctoral scholarship from the Gerda Henkel Stiftung.
+From 2013 to 2016 he was Curatorial Assistant at the Staatlichen Museen zu Berlin for the exhibition “El Siglo de Oro.
 The Age of Velázquez”.
-2013-2014: Assistant Lecturer at the Universität der Künste Berlin.
-2016: PhD in Art History at the Freie Universität Berlin (Topic of the PhD: “The altarpieces by Pedro Berruguete and his contemporaries.
-Function and meaning of the appropriation of foreign visual cultures”).
-Since August 2016: postdoctoral researcher at the Center for Advances Studies BildEvidenz.
+From 2013 to 2014 he was Adjunct Professor at the Universität der Künste Berlin.
+His PhD-thesis with the titel “The Altarpieces by Pedro Berruguete and his Contemporaries.
+Function and Meaning of the Appropriation of Foreign Visual Cultures” was defended in 2016.
+Since August 2016 he is postdoctoral researcher at the Center for Advances Studies BildEvidenz.